-- 205. The auditor obtains an understanding of the models developed by the entity to estimate these components for each material portfolio and evaluates whether they are consistent with the requirements of IFRS 9.
-The auditor may consider involvement of an auditor's expert to be able to perform an evaluation of the models' design. - 206.
+- 206. The auditor obtains an understanding of the models developed by the entity to estimate these components for each material portfolio and evaluates whether they are consistent with the requirements of IFRS 9.
+The auditor may consider involvement of an auditor's expert to be able to perform an evaluation of the models' design. - 207.
 Where management involved a third party to support the development of the models, the auditor evaluates whether sufficient understanding of the models can be obtained from the documentation available and inquiries of management.
 The auditor engages with management to obtain additional information from the third party if considered necessary.
+Where models are operated by a third party, the auditor considers whether the third party represents a service organisation and, if applicable, complies with ISA (UK) 402. - 208.
+The auditor may consider performing a peer comparison or benchmarking of the ECL valuation methodology and assumptions used by management to those used by companies holding similar loan portfolios.
+However, the availability and comparability of data will need to be evaluated on a case-by-case basis.
+Sufficiently comparable and granular data needs to be obtained for a benchmarking procedure to be effective.